bilgelm/bilgelm.github.io/_publications/2021-09-01-The-Brain-Chart-of-Aging-Machine-learning-analytics-reveals-links-between-brain-aging-white-matter-disease-amyloid-burden-and-cognition-in-the-iSTAGING-consortium-of-10216-harmonized-MR-scans.md

   - Baltimore Longitudinal Study of Aging
 ---

+### Abstract

-Introduction: Relationships between brain atrophy patterns of typical aging and Alzheimer's disease (AD), white matter disease, cognition, and AD neuropathology were investigated via machine learning in a large harmonized magnetic resonance imaging database (11 studies; 10,216 subjects).
+**Introduction:** Relationships between brain atrophy patterns of typical aging and Alzheimer's disease (AD), white matter disease, cognition, and AD neuropathology were investigated via machine learning in a large harmonized magnetic resonance imaging database (11 studies; 10,216 subjects).

-Methods: Three brain signatures were calculated: Brain-age, AD-like neurodegeneration, and white matter hyperintensities (WMHs).
+**Methods:** Three brain signatures were calculated: Brain-age, AD-like neurodegeneration, and white matter hyperintensities (WMHs).
 Brain Charts measured and displayed the relationships of these signatures to cognition and molecular biomarkers of AD.

-Results: WMHs were associated with advanced brain aging, AD-like atrophy, poorer cognition, and AD neuropathology in mild cognitive impairment (MCI)/AD and cognitively normal (CN) subjects.
+**Results:** WMHs were associated with advanced brain aging, AD-like atrophy, poorer cognition, and AD neuropathology in mild cognitive impairment (MCI)/AD and cognitively normal (CN) subjects.
 High WMH volume was associated with brain aging and cognitive decline occurring in an ≈10-year period in CN subjects.
 WMHs were associated with doubling the likelihood of amyloid beta (Aβ) positivity after age 65.
 Brain aging, AD-like atrophy, and WMHs were better predictors of cognition than chronological age in MCI/AD.

-Discussion: A Brain Chart quantifying brain-aging trajectories was established, enabling the systematic evaluation of individuals' brain-aging patterns relative to this large consortium.
+**Discussion:** A Brain Chart quantifying brain-aging trajectories was established, enabling the systematic evaluation of individuals' brain-aging patterns relative to this large consortium.

 [Access paper here](https://onlinelibrary.wiley.com/doi/10.1002/alz.12178){:target="_blank"}